leegee/midi-video/README.md

 ## Completed so far

-* An object to render video via ffmpeg.
+* An object to render video via `ffmpeg`.
 * An object to interpret  MIDI files using `midi-parser-js`.
-* An object to store and render via `node-canvas` currently sounding notes.
+* An object to store and render via `node-canvas`
 * An object to integrate the above
+* Highlight currently sounding notes
 * Scale used notes to fill screen
 * Quantize pitch
 * Colour by track and velocity
 * Process tempo changes
+* Visually represent multiple voicings of the same pitch

 ## Yet to do

-* Check highlightCurrent sizes do not conflict with small note heights
+* Check `highlightCurrent` sizes do not conflict with small note heights
 * Fix layout bug (extra note lane at top) ?
 * Aftertouch, controllers (breath, expression)
-* Time signature change
+* Fractional pitches

 ## Notes